mongodb/stitch-ios-sdk/README.md

 $ gem install cocoapods
 ```

-> CocoaPods 1.1.0+ is required to build Stitch iOS 4.0+.
+> CocoaPods 1.6.0+ is required to build Stitch the iOS SDK 5.0+.

 To integrate the iOS SDK into your Xcode project using CocoaPods, specify it in your `Podfile`: